cloudfoundry/stratos/docs/developers-guide.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.

 The build artefacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+This will output a production build of the application.

 ## Creating angular items via angular cli